Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-The DMRG results of the nearest neighbor (NN) correlation functions of the Sp(4) generators are presented below.
-The open boundary condition induces characteristic oscillations.
-As an example, ${\langle L_{15}(i) L_{15}(i+1)\rangle}$ is shown in Fig.~\ref{fig:nncorr} and correlations of other Sp(4) generators are the same due to the Sp(4) symmetry.
-For example, at ${\theta=60^\circ}$, the dimer pattern is pinned by the open boundary condition.
-It does not decay as moving to the center of the chain which implies the presence of long-range-ordering.
-This is also in agreement with the bosonization analysis \cite{wu2006a}, and the presence of spin gap in the DMRG simulations.
-On the other hand, the above correlation exhibits a power-law decay at ${\theta^\circ=30^\circ}$, showing the gapless ground states.
-Furthermore, the oscillation periodicity is 4-site.
-The same oscillation periodicity is the same at ${\theta \le 45^\circ}$, which is also in agreement with the dominant $2k_f$ spin correlations in the bosonization analysis.
+The spin gapped and gapless phases exhibit different characteristic oscillations.
+The DMRG results of the nearest neighbor (NN) correlations of the Sp(4) generators are calculated with the open boundary condition.
+As an example, ${\langle L_{15}(i) L_{15}(i+1)\rangle}$ is shown in Fig.~\ref{fig:nncorr} and those of other Sp(4) generators are the same.
+In the spin gapped phase, say, at ${\theta=60^\circ}$, a characteristic 2-site oscillation, corresponding to a dimer pattern, is pinned by the open boundary condition.
+It does not decay as moving to the center of the chain implying the presence of long-range-ordering in the thermodynamic limit.
+This is consistent with the $4k_f$ charge-density-wave ordering, exhibiting as dimerization.
+In contrast, in the gapless region $0\le \theta\le 45^\circ$, the open boundary induces a power-law decay.
+For example, at ${\theta^\circ=30^\circ}$, it approximately exhibits a 4-site oscillation, and the periodicity is the same for $0\le \theta \le 45^\circ$.
+This is in agreement with the dominant $2k_f$ spin correlations in the bosonization analysis.

-Next we discuss the two-point correlation functions.
-A structure factor is defined as \bea S_X(\vec q)=\frac{1}{N} \sum_{i,j} e^{i\vec{q} \cdot (\vec{r}_i-\vec{r}_j)} \langle G |X(i) X(j)| G\rangle, \eea where the operator $X=L$, or, $n$ represents an operator in the 10-generator channel, or, the 5-vector channel of the Sp(4) group, respectively.
-In the gapless spin liquid regime ($0\le \theta\le 45^\circ$), both correlations exhibit the same $2k_f$ 4-site periodicity.
-They can be expressed in an asymptotic power-law expression as \bea \langle X(i_0) X(i) \rangle \propto \frac{\cos \frac{\pi}{2} |i_0-i|} {|i_0-i|^\kappa}. \eea The critical exponents for $L$ and $n$ along the SU(4)$_A$ line (${\theta=45^\circ}$) should be the same, as fitted by ${\kappa\approx 1.52}$, which is in a good agreement with the value of $1.5$ from the bosonization analysis and numerical studies \cite{wu2005a,yamashita1998,azaria1999}.
+In the gapless phase, {\it i.e.}, $0\le \theta\le 45^\circ$, the decay powers of the two-point correlation functions are discussed below.
+The correlation can be expressed asymptotically as \bea \langle O(i_0) O(i) \rangle \propto \frac{\cos \frac{\pi}{2} |i_0-i|} {|i_0-i|^\kappa}, \eea where the operator $O=L$, or, $n$ represents an operator in the 10-generator channel, or, the 5-vector channel of the Sp(4) group, respectively.
+The critical exponents for $L$ and $n$ along the SU(4)$_A$ line (${\theta=45^\circ}$) should be the same, as fitted by ${\kappa\approx 1.52}$, which is in a good agreement with the value of $1.5$ from the bosonization analysis \cite{wu2005a,yamashita1998,azaria1999}.
 As away from the SU(4)$_A$ line, the degeneracy between $L$ and $n$ is lifted.
-The simulations show that the critical exponent for the Sp(4) adjoint representation ${\kappa_L<1.5}$, while that for the Sp(4) vector channel ${\kappa_n>1.5}$.
+The simulations show that the critical exponent for $L$ shows ${\kappa_L<1.5}$, while that for $n$ exhibits ${\kappa_n>1.5}$.

-In the spin gapped dimerization phase with ${\theta>45^\circ}$, both correlation functions decay exponentially.
-Furthermore, the peaks of $S(q)$ with ${\theta=60^{\circ}}$ shift to ${q=\pi}$, which shows the $4k_f$ charge-density-wave ordering leading to the dimerization.